 Figure Q16-1.
 Halogen source gas changes.

 The atmospheric abundances of individual ozone-depleting substances (ODSs) at Earth's surface were obtained using a combination of direct atmospheric measurements, estimates of historical abundance, and future projections of abundance.
 The gases shown are all ODSs except for methyl chloride.
-The past increases of CFCs, along with those of carbon tetrachloride, methyl chloroform, and halon-1211, have slowed and reversed in the last two decades.
+The past increases of CFCs, along with those of carbon tetrachloride, methyl two decades.
 HCFCs, which are used as transitional substances to replace CFCs, will likely continue to increase in the coming decades before a complete phase-out.
-Halon-1301 abundances will also likely continue to grow in the next decade while current halon banks are depleted.
-Future decreases in methyl bromide are expected to be small.
-Abundances of methyl chloride, which is not controlled under the Montreal Protocol and has large natural sources, are projected to be constant in the future.
+Halon-1301 abundances will also likely continue to grow in the next decade while current sources, are projected to be constant in the future.
+The very shortlived gases are not included here.

 The rise in equivalent effective stratospheric chlorine (EESC) values in the 20th century has slowed and reversed in the last decade (top left panel).
 EESC is a measure of the potential for ozone depletion in the stratosphere derived from surface measurements of chlorine and bromine gases (see Q16).
 EESC values are reduced as ODS emissions decrease.
-EESC, as shown here for the stratosphere at midlatitudes, returns to 1980 values around 2050.
-In polar regions, the return to 1980 values occurs almost 10 years later.
+EESC, as shown around 2050.
+In polar regions, the return to 1980 values occurs more than two decades later.
 International compliance with the Montreal Protocol provisions will ensure that EESC values will continue to decrease as projected (see Q15).
 (The unit "parts per trillion" is defined in the caption of Figure Q7-1.)